×

 by Douglas Ankney

 Private prison and jail medical provider Wellpath, LLC has announced a plan to exit bankruptcy proceedings, as reported elsewhere in this issue.
 [See: PLN, May 2025, p.56.]
-The plan offers some relief to prisoners or their survivors who have successfully sued Wellpath for causing their injuries or …
+The plan offers some relief to prisoners or their survivors who have successfully sued Wellpath for causing their …

 Full article and associated cases available to subscribers.